Skip To Main Content

 4. Did your communications systems work smoothly and efficiently?

-7. Was your communication plan RETT: Regular and ongoing, Empathetic, Timely and Transparent.
+6. Was your communication plan RETT: Regular, Empathetic, Timely, and Transparent?

 Carefully update your crisis plan as needed.
-It can take a while, but every minute spent reviewing and editing your crisis plan could shave hours or days off the next post-crisis round-up.
+Every minute you spend reviewing and editing your crisis plan could shave hours or days off the next post-crisis round-up.

 Key Takeaway